 One of the most common sales mistakes is "feature dumping," where reps list product functions and expect the buyer to connect the dots.
 Customers don't buy features; they buy outcomes.
 Instead of just listing what your service does, your questions should build a bridge between a feature and a specific benefit for that customer.
 By understanding their goals, you can show exactly how your solution helps them get there.
 For example, after they describe a frustrating manual process, you can introduce a feature that automates it, directly linking your product to solving their problem.

-How to Ask Questions That Actually Work
+How to Ask Value-Based Selling Questions That Work

 Knowing you need to ask better questions is one thing; actually doing it is another.
 The good news is that effective questioning isn't an innate talent, it's a skill you can build with a clear framework and a little practice.
 It’s about shifting from a mindset of "What can I sell them?" to "What can I learn about them?"
 This simple change in perspective transforms your entire approach.